Note to folks linked here from Erowid: The post “Datura Lady,” about my experience with datura stramonium is the last chapter at the very end of this.

 She didn’t seem to mind losing her job and it hadn’t deterred her from continuing to converse not only with trees, but with various other denizens of the natural world.
 She said she was ready for retirement anyway and was about to take up permanent residence in her home at Capitola on the coast.
-Once there she would doff a little bikini every morning, her skinny old body wrinkled from sunbathing, walk down to the beach nearby, wade into the freezing water of the North Pacific and swim until she was out of sight and then back in again.
+Once there she would doff a little bikini every morning, her skinny old body wrinkled from sunbathing, walk down to the beach nearby, wade into the freezing water of the North Pacific and swim until she was out of sight, and then back in again.

 I would miss her occasional visits.
-When she first hiked over the hill from where she rented a room from a local matron in Copperopolis and walked through the graveyard and across the meadow to my door, I’d already been residing in my remote shack beside the old pond for several years.
+When she first hiked over the hill from where she rented a room from a local matron in Copperopolis and walked through the graveyard and down across the meadow to my door, I’d already been residing in my remote shack beside the old pond for several years.

-I must have impressed her, because not long after that first visit she brought another old lady with her, who was apparently wealthy and well-connected.
+I must have impressed her because not long after that first visit she brought another old lady with her, who was apparently wealthy and well-connected.
 They offered to set me up in an ashram for people to visit, where I could, presumably, impart some of my hard-earned wisdom.

-Looking back, I do think that my power of bare, concentrated attention had developed to a higher degree than I realized, because the offer to turn me into a guru didn’t engender the least bit of ego in me (as it probably would now) and I just laughed it off as absurd.
+Looking back I do think that my power of bare concentrated attention had developed to a higher degree than I realized because the offer to turn me into a guru didn’t engender the least bit of ego in me (as it probably would now) and I just laughed it off as absurd.

-As we drove down the incredibly long, steep grade into the narrow Tassajara Valley, I was careful not to lean on the brakes too hard, lest our little car end up like the rusting vehicles in ditches along the roadside that conjured up images of dedicated seekers abandoning their disabled autos to rush into the monastery, never to come out again.
+As we drove down the incredibly long steep grade into the narrow Tassajara Valley I was careful not to lean on the brakes too hard, lest our little car end up like the rusting vehicles in ditches along the roadside that conjured up images of dedicated seekers abandoning their disabled autos to rush into the monastery, never to come out again.

-Once inside Tassajara, Mrs. Gretzinger disappeared into the women’s side of the hot baths.
+Once inside Tassajara Mrs. Gretzinger disappeared into the women’s side of the hot baths.

 I hadn’t seen him since my days in the Haight Ashbury, but he remained an ever-present inspiration.
 His simple method of counting and watching the breath and “just sitting” had informed my meditations ever since, and I intended someday to become his student.

 I remembered how he spoke once of “really meeting someone.”
-He said that most of us had never actually “met” anyone, that what we thought of as meeting, was not even close to what it was like to really meet someone.
+He said that most of us had never actually “met” anyone, that what we thought of as meeting was not even close to what it was like to really meet someone.

 Meditating beside the stream I had an intense vision of Suzuki sitting in zazen.
 I saw him from outside and inside simultaneously, like I was both myself and him at the same time.
-His life-stream flashed before my eyes, first in Japan, then coming to America, and then right up to the present moment, as if he were running across time towards me.
+His life-stream flashed before my eyes, first in Japan, then coming to America, and finally right up to the present moment, as if he were running across time towards me.